 - Salted Nuts

-- Canned soup/Canned vegetables
+- Canned soup/Canned vegetables (look for low sodium varieties!)

 You can still eat these things, but enjoy them in moderation!
 Plus, be sure to drink plenty of water to help prevent water retention.
 This can help flush out the excess sodium.